 How to apply

-You can apply for a certificate of exemption at the police station in the borough, or boroughs, where you plan to collect.
+You can apply for a Christmas carol permit at the police station in the borough, or boroughs, where you plan to collect.
 You'll need to take along the following information:

 You can find addresses for all of our police stations on our Contact us page.